tanerius/arch_post_install/README.md

   - `pacman -S pipewire` sound system (will ask for extras install everything probably best)
   - `pacman -S pipewire-docs` to review the documentation
   - `pacman -S wireplumber` session and policy manager for pipewire
-- Install nvidia drivers (PICK ONE) - If you have AMD GPU go here https://wiki.archlinux.org/title/Xorg#AMD
+- Install nvidia drivers (PICK ONE ONLY FOR NVIDIA) - If you have AMD GPU go here https://wiki.archlinux.org/title/Xorg#AMD
   - `pacman -S nvidia` (linux kernel)
   - `pacman -S nvidia-lts` (linux-lts kernel)
   - `pacman -S nvidia-dkms` (any kernel - preferred)
+- Install vulkan support (NVIDIA ONLY)
-  - `pacman -S nvidia-utils lib32-nvidia-utils` to unstall vulkan support.
+  - `pacman -S nvidia-utils lib32-nvidia-utils`.
 - Do `pacman -S neofetch htop` to get some fancy apps to list your system specs
 - Edit `/etc/pacman.conf` to your liking
   - Enable simultaneous downloads